Design for a Sustainable Circular Economy

 New dates for this course are to be confirmed.

 For any enquiries, please contact Beth White using the button below.

 You’ll be based in our School of Fashion and Textiles, within The Parkside Building.
 The Parkside Building is part of our new multi-million pound City Centre Campus development in the heart of Birmingham's Eastside development.

 Sabine started teaching Fashion Design in 2015.
-Since then she taught Design, Concept Development, Dissertation and Sustainable Design Systems.
+Since then she taught fashion design, concept development, dissertation and sustainable design systems.
 In February 2018 she joined BCU as a VT to teach level 4 to level 6 students.
-Following this experience Sabine started to work as a part-time Senior Lecturer at BCU in 2019.
+Following this experience, Sabine started to work as a part-time Senior Lecturer at BCU in 2019.

-With more than 18 years of experience as a freelancer in Fashion Design, Sabine looks back to working for her own label and other brands.
-She focusses on sustainable systems and designs womens- and knitwear in her Hamburg studio.
-Collections were presented internationally for example at Paris’ fashion fair Who’s Next”.
-As not only the place of production plays a main role for her production but also the manner is key to her philosophy, workways include integrative approaches through working with sheltered workshops and migrants since the very beginning.
+With more than 19 years of experience as a freelancer in fashion design, Sabine looks back at working for her own label and other brands.
+She focusses on sustainable systems and designs womenswear and knitwear developed in her Hamburg studio.
+Collections were presented internationally, for example at Paris’ fashion fair Who’s Next”.
+As not only the place of production plays a main role for her production but also the manner is key to her philosophy, workways include integrative approaches through working with social workshops and migrants since the very beginning.

 Sabine has worked for Hamburg State Opera, Hamburg Ballet and various film productions alongside her own designs to gain broader knowledge in costume design.
 She had the pleasure to work with Christian Lacroix, Swiss fashion label Akris or John Neumeier to implement historical and contemporary costume concepts.

 Realising the importance of public relations and presentation skills for brands, Sabine additionally began to work in public relations and consulting for companies like Dior and German label JOOP!.
 Her holistic point of view influences her teaching intensely as she evaluates design concepts always from different angles.